bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 We may amend or change the terms and conditions of this Agreement at any time.
 You will be notified of any change in the manner provided by applicable law prior to the effective date of the change.
 However, if the change is made for security purposes, we can implement such change without prior notice.
 We may cancel or suspend your Card or this Agreement at any time.
 You may cancel this Agreement by returning the Card to us.
 Your cancellation of this Agreement will not affect any of our rights or your obligations arising under this Agreement prior to termination.

 In the event that your Card Account is cancelled, closed, or terminated for any reason, you may request the unused balance to be returned to you via a check to the mailing address we have in our records.
 There is a fee for this service.
 Please refer to the fee schedule above.
-The Issuer reserves the right to refuse to return any unused balance amount less than US$1.00.
+The Issuer reserves the right to refuse to return any unused balance amount less than $1.00.

 ### Information About Your Right to Dispute Transactions

-In case of a discrepancy or questions about your electronic transactions, please send us an email dispute@bongloy.com.
+In case of a discrepancy or questions about your electronic transactions, call +855(0)23 532 0888 .
 You must contact us no later than sixty (60) calendar days after we posted the transaction(s) to the Card Account.

 You agree to cooperate fully with our investigation and to provide any additional information or documentation we may need for the claim.

 Once we have the required details, information, and/or documents, we will determine whether a discrepancy occurred.
 If we ask you to put details in writing and you do not provide them within sixty (60) calendar days of the date we posted the transaction(s) you are questioning, we may not be able to resolve the claim in your favor.

 We will tell you the results in writing after completing our investigation.
-If we determine a discrepancy occurred we will correct the discrepancy promptly and credits the Card Account.
+If we determine a discrepancy occurred we will correct the discrepancy promptly and credit the Card Account.
 If we decide there was no discrepancy, we will send you a written explanation.

 ### English Language Controls